 - Studios facilities do not offer access to medium- or technique-specific amenities such as a woodshop, print or media lab, or a large rehearsal space

-- Artists must provide their own supplies and tools; restrictions apply
+- Artists must provide and transport their own supplies and tools; restrictions apply

 To be eligible, applicants must be:

-- A practicing artist and/or creative practitioner able to demonstrate a sustained commitment to their work, career, and a public audience;
+- A practicing, mid-career artist and/or creative practitioner as demonstrated by a sustained commitment to their work, career, and a public audience;

 - Must not have been supported by an LMCC residency program in the last six (6) months;